 The Formilla Helper Bot responds to commonly asked visitor questions 24/7.
 It uses A.I.
 (Artificial Intelligence) to determine the correct answer to a minimum confidence level that you specify.
 The Helper Bot can be continually trained for better accuracy, and additional questions can even be added as Formilla Live Chat is being used.
+Chat bots are available as a paid add-on for any of our current premium packages.

 In this tutorial we will cover how to create a helper chat bot that is ready to respond to your website visitors.
 We will go over how to train the Helper Bot by adding additional questions and setting the preferred confidence level.
 We will also touch on how the bot functions in a conversation with your visitor.